A Ward Full of Surprises…

 Hulk Rating: /10

 This film was entered in Shroud of Thoughts’ 7th Annual Rule Britannia Blogathon.
 Hayley Mills stars in Tiger Bay, Whistle Down the Wind, The Parent Trap, The Love Boat, Murder She Wrote and Appointment with Death.
-Simon Ward starred in Lovejoy and Dominique.
-Ken Hutchison stars in Ladyhawke and Hamish MacBeth.
+Simon Ward starred in Quest for Love, Lovejoy and Dominique.
+Ken Hutchison stars in Ladyhawke and Hamish Macbeth.
 Peter Jeffrey starred in Doctor Who and Anne of the Thousand Days.